BadIdeaException/geometry-3d/README.md

 ### triangulate

-Breaks the polygon up into triangles.
+Breaks the two-dimensional polygon up into triangles.

 #### Parameters